-Dennis Sharp Architects have expertise in assisted living and intergenerational co housing.
-We design award winning new homes and remodel existing houses for modern day indoor and outdoor living
+Dennis Sharp Architects have extensive expertise in designing a wide range of residential architecture including co-housing and assisted living housing.
+We design award winning new homes and remodel existing houses for modern day indoor and outdoor living.

-This tiny dark and dingy Victorian terrace house has been transformed into a light, airy and spacious home.
+Our extensive experience in creative residential refurbishments allowed us to transform this tiny dark and dingy Victorian terrace house into a light, airy and spacious home.
 Refurbished as a rental property it consistently achieves good rental incomes for the owner.
 An innovative new staircase doubles as a utility area for a washing machine and fridge freezer.
 A new wet room is lit with a daylight tube and makes clever use of space.
 The kitchen is tucked away so that the views to the patio and garden are unimpeded, making the outside and inside spaces flow seamlessly.
 The modern refurbishment respects the older Victorian shell.
 From the exterior the house appears very ordinary, but opening the front door is like going in to Wonderland.
 A series of unexpected spaces unfold as you are drawn to the rear garden.

 The historic nature of the house has been enhanced with newly panelled rooms and polished plaster walls.
 A special environmentally friendly graphene based lime paint creates a depth of colour responsive to the slightest change in light quality.
 The dining area has been redesigned with a Georgian style vault.
 A slotted roof light above the dining table adds drama and natural daylight, with shafts of light penetrating the room.
 A fully equipped basement cinema room provides a unique environment to experience 3D and 2D installations.
 The complex 21st century technology works invisibly, controlling light, heat and ambience which can be controlled remotely from anywhere in the world.